brianhdk/integration-service/README.md

 4. Open file app.config, and fill-out the [Placeholder]'s with actual values:

   ### Database configuration
-  *By default Integration Service requires a database - but this can be disabled.
+  *By default Integration Service requires a database - but this can easily be disabled.
 See section [How to Disable IntegrationDb](#how-to-disable-integrationdb) to read more about the option of running Integration Service without a database.*

-  TODO: Document how to setup a table-prefix.

   ```xml
   <connectionStrings>
       <add name="IntegrationDb" connectionString="Integrated Security=SSPI;Data Source=[NAME-OF-SQL-SERVER];Database=[NAME-OF-INTEGRATION-DATABASE]" />